Is retained executive search better than contingency recruitment?

 How Hanover carries out retained executive search

-In my prior role working in contingency search, I would often hear from clients about how strong a service we provided; they would go on to share some of the horror stories of other firms that they had worked with.
+In my prior role working in contingency search, I would often hear from clients about how strong a service we provided.
+They would even go on to share some of the horror stories of other firms that they had worked with.
 I considered us a high-end contingency firm.
 Despite being in the top echelon of contingent firms, having now worked at Hanover and seeing the level of service and execution at a retained firm, trust me when I say there’s a significant difference.

 It’s common for a client to approach us for retained executive search services after trying to recruit through a contingency search firm, only to be unable to find the right candidate.
 This loss of time (and extra cost) can be avoided by partnering with a retained executive search firm in the first place.

-If you might benefit from a retained executive search partnership, get in touch with me and let’s schedule time for a call.
+If you might benefit from a retained executive search partnership, get in touch with me or let’s connect on LinkedIn!